-Are you having trouble with excessive amounts of red slime, blue-green, cyanobacteria (brown diatom), green hair, bubble or other type of algae growth in your aquarium?
+Are you having trouble with excessive amounts of red slime, cyanobacteria, brown diatom, green hair, bubble or other type of algae growth in your saltwater aquarium?
 There are a number of factors to consider when trying to figure out why you are having an algae problem.
 The growth of any algae is based on the following factors:

 - The intensity and quality of light they are exposed to.

-- The amount of nitrates and phosphates, and for diatoms, the silicates they have to feed on.
+- The amount of nitrate and phosphate, and for diatoms, the silicates they have to feed on.

-- Using an improper make-up or top-off water source.
-(Tap water usually contains nitrates, phosphates and other unwanted elements).
+- Using an improper water source.
+(Tap water usually contains nitrate, phosphate and other unwanted elements).

 - Using a poor quality sea salt mix.
-(One that contains nitrates, phosphates or other unwanted elements).
+(One that contains nitrate, phosphate or other unwanted elements).

 - Poor or inadequate aquarium maintenance care.
-(This allows excess amounts of nitrates, phosphates and other unwanted elements to accumulate).
+(This allows excess amounts of nitrate, phosphate and other unwanted elements to accumulate).

 - Low water flow or circulation in the aquarium.

 The appearance and growth of algae in an aquarium is not bad, it's just the natural order of things.
-In fact, it shows that an aquarium is well balanced and healthy, and the cultivation of macro forms is actually beneficial.
-Only when the algae is allowed to grow out of control and cover everything in the tank is when it becomes a problem.
-The above contributing factors are what can allow algae to grow into nuisance proportions, and here are suggested standard methods that can help to reduce or control them:
+In fact, it shows that an aquarium is well balanced and healthy, and the cultivation of macroalgae forms is actually beneficial.
+It only becomes a problem when the algae is allowed to grow out of control and cover everything in the tank.
+The above contributing factors promote algae to grow into a nuisance, and here are suggested standard methods that can help to reduce or control algae:

-- Remove excess amounts by hand, siphoning or filtration.
+- Remove excess amounts of algae by hand, siphoning or filtration.

-- Adjust the lighting higher or lower, depending on the type of algae present (with green algae - use less light; brown algae - use more light).
+- Adjust the lighting intensity higher or lower, depending on the type of algae present (with green algae - use less light; brown algae - use more light).

 - Reduce silicates by using the proper substrate (gravel/sand/live sand) material.
 Aragonite types are best.